 Please note: Siding Spring Observatory (SSO) is a working research facility and as such we are not open at night for public viewing.
 Siding Spring Observatory is closed to the general public after 4pm.

-For more information on things to see and do at Siding Spring Observatory, including upcoming events, booking information, prices and how to get to SSO, please visit the Siding Spring Observatory web page.
+For more information on things to see and do at Siding Spring Observatory, including upcoming events, please visit the Siding Spring Observatory web page.

 Information for visitors